ashitani/pitch_trainer/README.md

 - Verify MIDI device connections
 - Check system MIDI settings
 - Manually select MIDI devices from the app's settings menu

+---

+## Development

+This program and README were created with the assistance of Cursor's Agent mode.